JohannBlake/Aerial-Coverage-Path-Planning-in-Nuclear-Emergencies/README.md

 # Simulation Environment for Radiation Mapping with UAV

-This repository provides a simulation environment for evaluating UAV/Helicopter strategies in mapping radiation over a geographic area, designed for reinforcement learning and compatible with Gymnasium.
+This repository provides a simulation environment for evaluating UAV/Helicopter strategies in mapping radiation over a geographic area while avioiding radiation that is too strong, designed for reinforcement learning and compatible with Gymnasium.

 ## Simulation Overview